[Last updated 29th December, 2018]

 - Thyroid cancer

-Summary: Current levels of thyroid hormone in the blood significantly dictates TSH levels, although there are other factors though to influence it too.
+Summary: Current levels of thyroid hormone in the blood significantly dictates your levels, although there are other factors that influence it too.

-Due to the symbiotic nature TSH has with thyroid hormones, TSH levels in the blood can theoretically be a good marker of thyroid health.
+Due to the symbiotic nature they have with thyroid hormones, TSH levels in the blood can theoretically be a good marker of thyroid health.

 This TSH levels chart presents a simplified version of what different readings can indicate.